gommzystudio/lymmzy_wiki/Home.md

-Welcome to the Lymmzy wiki!
+Welcome to the Lymmzy wiki! :D